 This argument specifies a string of comma separated name value pairs to set CRS configuration for a specific resource, for example, as=1, rt=400.

-The resource values are listed in Table H-1.
+The property names and their value ranges are listed in Table H-1.
 Except for as, st and ra, all the other numbers are in seconds.
+These properties can be configured through the ASCRS configuration file.